Restream/reindexer-py/README.md

 __Raises:__

-    Exception: Raises with an error message of API return if Reindexer instance is not initialized yet.
+    Exception: Raises with an error message of API return if Reindexer instance is not initialized yet
-    Exception: Raises with an error message of API return on non-zero error code.
+    Exception: Raises with an error message of API return on non-zero error code

 <h3 id="pyreindexer.rx_connector.RxConnector.namespace_close">namespace_close</h3>